LLNL/MuyGPyS/README.md

 Similarly, one might want to run trials using a smaller number of samples than the full dataset, perhaps as part of an exploration experiment where you invoke the API many times.
-In addition to possibly invoking `muyscans.embed.embed_all` as above, can use `muyscans.data.utils.subsample` or `muyscans.data.utils.balanced_subsample`.
+In addition to possibly invoking `MuyGPyS.embed.embed_all` as above, can use `MuyGPyS.data.utils.subsample` or `MuyGPyS.data.utils.balanced_subsample`.
 The latter utility is reserved for classification, and tries to collect an equal number of samples of each class.

 Subsample example:
 ```
-In [12] from muyscans.data.utils import subsample
+In [12] from MuyGPyS.data.utils import subsample

 In [13] sub_train = subsample(train, 1000)